friendlyanon/cmake-init/cmake-init/templates/common/HACKING.md

 #### `coverage`

 Available if `ENABLE_COVERAGE` is enabled.
-This target processes the output of the previously run tests when build with coverage configuration.
+This target processes the output of the previously run tests when built with coverage configuration.
 The commands this target runs can be found in the `COVERAGE_TRACE_COMMAND` and `COVERAGE_HTML_COMMAND` cache variables.
 The trace command produces an info file by default, which can be submitted to services with CI integration.
 The